-The two minimal environment variables to run the container successfully are the database URI and the secret key, see Configuration.
-FLASK_ENV=development is needed if you do not have an SSL certificate set up (the default mode is production, and in that mode FlexMeasures requires https for security reasons).
+The two minimal environment variables to run the container successfully are SQLALCHEMY_DATABASE_URI and the SECRET_KEY, see Configuration.
+FLEXMEASURES_ENV=development is needed if you do not have an SSL certificate set up (the default mode is production, and in that mode FlexMeasures requires https for security reasons).
 If you see too much output, you can also set LOGGING_LEVEL=INFO.